-Table 105 – NSI-CS point-to-point service-specific errors.
+Table 103 – NSI-CS point-to-point service-specific errors.

-Point-to-point service-specific schema
+Point-to-point Ethernet Service Definition schema

 All service capabilities of earlier versions of the NSI CS have been captured in the service-specific schema for NSI CS.
 Service parameters must be encapsulated in an XML element for inclusion in the criteria element of a reservation request.
 In addition, any modifiable parameters of the reservation must also be defined as XML elements for inclusion in the criteria element of a modification request.